 RMIT’s Sustainable Urban Precincts Program (SUPP) has far exceeded expectation, surpassing target goals years ahead of schedule.

-The $128m project has transformed 77 buildings across three of RMIT’S campuses.
+The $128 million project has transformed 77 buildings across three of RMIT’s campuses.
 Since the completion of construction at the end of 2017, the SUPP has helped dramatically reduce RMIT’s carbon footprint.

 Senior Program Manager of the SUPP, Michael Snow commended the progress of the initiative,